 The sandwiching units above and below the middle fault zone unit are also considered to be characteristic of the Rotondo granite protolith.
 The two sandwiching units seem relatively homogeneous and share similar appearance, mineralogy (inferred from spectral gamma logs) and physical properties (e.g., wave velocities).
-Their properties are also consistent with those of the rock volume characterized by the SB boreholes scattered along the Bedretto Tunnel (Caspari et al., 2019)(Greenwood et al., 2019).
-For example, the velocity profile along borehole CB1 (Figure 4) shows gradual increase of V_P and V_S with depth (from \sim 5250 m/s and up, comparable to \sim 5400 m/s from the SB borehole logs and the laboratory core measurements), despite the anomalies associated with the intersection of the major fault zones.
+Their properties are also consistent with those of the rock volume characterized by the SB boreholes scattered along the Bedretto Tunnel (Caspari et al., 2019; Greenwood et al., 2019).
+For example, the velocity profile along borehole CB1 (Fig. 4) shows a gradual increase in $V_P$ and $V_S$ with depth (from ~ 5250 m s-1 and up, comparable to ~ 5400 m s-1 from the SB borehole logs and the laboratory core measurements), despite the anomalies associated with the intersection of the major fault zones.